rebecca-earnest/ncov/README.md

 config/latlongs.tsv
 ```

-### Deleting input files after a successful run
+### Deleting temporary input files after a successful run

-This command will delete the directory `pre-analyses`:
+This command will delete the directory `pre-analyses` and its large files:
 ```
 snakemake delete
 ```